🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 1. Black swan events are outliers.
 No similar and prior event could predict the arrival of a particular black swan.

-2. Black swan events are severe, and they inflict widespread damage.
+2. Black swan events are severe, and typically inflict widespread damage.
 That damage also has a severe impact on economies, cultures, institutions, and on families and communities.

-3. They’re usually seen in the rear view mirror.
+3. They’re usually recognized in hindsight.
 When black swans occur and eventually dissipate, recriminations take its place.
 While the specific black swan event wasn’t predicted, observers say the event could have and should have been prevented.

 The following events are considered some of the most infamous among economists and historians.